firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/what-its-not.md

 The rule engine could be a lot more complex.
 Things like conditional rules, paths (if-then-else) and variables (allowing you to copy/paste stuff) stuff are all technically possible.
 However, the rule engine must also be usable and easy to be introduced to.
 Most rule engines, even the filters in GMail, are very complex because of user demands and as a result, nobody uses them any more.

 For Firefly III, the current features of the engine will not be expanded.
 If you have a suggestion, please consider that your suggested trigger or action is simple.

-### YNAB-style zero based budgeting

-Basically, YNAB allows you to assign each of your coin to a "permanent" budget, that you would replenish once your salary arrives.
-This way, zero based budgeting is about giving all your coins a goal and leaving no coin behind.
-Since Firefly III is fundamentally different, it will not be possible for Firefly III to support this.